-Whenever we provide advice to our clients, we assess its suitability to help ensure that our clients have the requisite knowledge and experience to understand the associated risks and to make sure that our advice is in line with their risk profile and investment objectives.
+When providing advice to our clients, we assess its suitability to help ensure that our clients have the requisite knowledge and experience to understand the associated risks and to make sure that our advice is in line with their risk profile and investment objectives.
 When executing orders on behalf of our clients, we assess the appropriateness of the transaction for them and address potential mismatches.
 The Credit Suisse advisory process helps us to understand our clients’ circumstances, their risk profile as well as financial needs and plans, and it incorporates sophisticated analytical tools that can identify counterparty risks and simulate potential returns in different scenarios to provide an objective basis for client investment decisions.
 Credit Suisse has been committed to strengthening investor protection for a number of years and has invested in the related systems, processes and employee training – including a mandatory certification program for relationship managers.

 SMEs in Switzerland

+The importance of banks for the continued development and growth of the economy is demonstrated by our activities in our Swiss home market, where Credit Suisse is a trusted financial partner to around 100,000 companies or around 1 in 3 businesses.
 The majority of Credit Suisse’s corporate clients are small and medium-sized enterprises (SMEs) that generally have no direct access to the capital markets and are therefore often reliant on bank loans to fund working capital and/or investments.
 One of our goals is to assist these companies through a fair, competitive and risk-adjusted lending policy.

 Find out more about how Credit Suisse works with Swiss businesses to support growth.

 The high level of importance that Credit Suisse assigns to the area of compliance is reflected by the fact that Compliance and Regulatory Affairs operates as a dedicated function.
 As an independent Executive Board level function, it has the specific mandate of overseeing all compliance and regulatory matters for Credit Suisse.
-The Internal Audit department uses a risk-based approach to assess whether the control environment enables compliance with internal and external standards, policies and guidelines.

 Commitment to Tax Compliance